Trump trial in New York kicks off today in a historic first for a former president

 "Specifically, it is alleged that Donald Trump made or caused false business records to hide the true nature of payments made to Michael Cohen, by characterizing them as payment for legal services rendered pursuant to a retainer agreement," Merchan will say, according to pretrial court filings.
 "The [prosecutors] allege that in fact, the payments were intended to reimburse Michael Cohen for money he paid to Stephanie Clifford, also known as Stormy Daniels, in the weeks before the presidential election to prevent her from publicly revealing details about a past sexual encounter with Donald Trump."

 The potential jurors will be asked to fill out a form with 42 questions ranging from the mundane — what jobs they hold — to the more pointed, like whether they follow Trump on social media.
+Some will then be called in for individual questioning.
 Trump's lawyers and prosecutors will seek to whittle the group of potential jurors down to just 12, plus a few alternates, in a process that is expected to take more than a week.

-The two sides will then begin presenting their cases.
+Once jury selection is over, the two sides will then begin presenting their cases, with the prosecution going first.

 As a criminal defendant, Trump is required to attend proceedings each day of the trial unless he applies for a waiver.
 Court personnel and lawyers from both sides have said they expect the trial to last between six and eight weeks.